Mary Dreaver: Member of Parliament

+In 1941 she won the Waitemata electorate when a by-election was held after the death of the previous Labour Party MP, Jack Lyon.
+She was the third woman to be elected to Parliament after Elizabeth McCombs and Catherine Stewart and the first woman from Auckland.
+During her time in Parliament, Dreaver introduced the Women Jurors Bill, which enabled women to optionally submit their names as prospective jurors.
+The bill became law in 1942.

+Dreaver was defeated in the next (1943) general election, by the National Party candidate, Henry Thorne Morton.
+After her defeat she contributed to the war effort as a recruiter for the Women's Land Army.

+Member of the Legislative Council

 Dreaver and Mary Anderson were the first two women appointed to the Legislative Council.
 They were appointed by the First Labour Government in 1946 (after a law change in 1941 to make women eligible); they served to 1950 when the Legislative Council was abolished.

-Later life
+Honours and awards

 In the 1946 New Year Honours, Dreaver was appointed a Member of the Order of the British Empire for services in connection with recruiting for the Women's Land Army.

+Death

-She died in Auckland on 19 July 1961.
+Mary Dreaver died in Auckland on 19 July 1961.
 She was survived by her husband (by only three months), three daughters and two sons.